MP: Six teachers of govt law college in Indore taken off duty after ABVP accuses them of promoting fundamentalism | Education

 - India

-A government-run law college here on Thursday took six teachers including four Muslims off duty temporarily after the Akhil Bharatiya Vidyarthi Parishad (ABVP) accused them of promoting fundamentalism and ''negative thoughts'' about the government and Army.
+A government-run law college here has taken six teachers, including four Muslims, off duty temporarily after the Akhil Bharatiya Vidyarthi Parishad (ABVP) accused them of promoting fundamentalism and ''negative thoughts'' about the government and Army.

 On Fridays, the principal, Muslim teachers and students offer namaaz and during this time classes are not held, he alleged.